 What is Geo-Fencing / Device ID Targeting?

 Every mobile phone has a unique device ID number that is anonymously associated with the carrier of the device.
-Device ID Targeting and Geo Fencing take advantage of that by monitoring the location information associated with each device.
-This information is beamed to the cloud and made available for marketers to leverage by targeting consumers or their devices based on where they have been and where they live.
-Now this data is available for Programmatic Advertising through AdCellerant.
+Device ID Targeting and Geo-Fencing take advantage of that by monitoring the location information associated with each device.
+This information is compiled by third parties, stored on the cloud, and made available for marketers to leverage by targeting consumers through their devices.
+Now this data is accessible through Programmatic Advertising through AdCellerant.

 How do AdCellerant Partners leverage Geo-Fencing / Device ID?

 Marketers are leveraging Geo-Fencing and Device ID targeting in their programmatic advertising campaigns in the form of targeting their ideal customer.
 For example, marketers may want to reach anyone who has gone to a baseball game or visited a yoga studio in the last 90 days.
-AdCellerant and the Partner identify all of the locations and specific addresses associated with the ideal consumer behavior, draw a polygon around each location, calculate the number of devices we can target, and start learning about the consumers we can reach.
-From here, we create an Audience Insight Report, which is a demographic report for the users we identified who have been within the polygon.
-These reports tell us the consumers’ basic demographic data, visitor frequency, household income, age, etc. Now the marketer can determine if the target audience is desirable and use that information to run a programmatic advertising campaign.
-This same form of data collection is typically used to track in-store visitors and tied back to consumer addresses, specific store sales, and, in some cases, consumer email addresses.
+AdCellerant and the Partner identify all of the locations and specific addresses associated with the ideal consumer behavior, draw a polygon around each location, calculate the number of devices that can be targeted, and start learning about the consumers.
+From there, an Audience Insight Report is created, which is a demographic report for the users identified within the polygon.
+These reports leverage third-party data to learn about demographics, visitor frequency, household income, age, etc. Now the marketer can determine if the target audience is desirable and use that information to run a programmatic advertising campaign.
+This same form of data collection is typically used to track in-store visitors and tied back to third party data on consumer addresses, specific store sales, and, in some cases, consumer email addresses.

 What kind of targeting are marketers leveraging?